git-josip/terraform-fargate-spot-targatet-drain/README.md

 # terraform-fargate-spot-targatet-drain

-Because of this issue https://github.com/aws/containers-roadmap/issues/1565 lamnbda is updated to monitor stoppedReason as well as stopCode might not come.
+Because of this issue https://github.com/aws/containers-roadmap/issues/1565 lambda is updated to monitor stoppedReason as well as stopCode might not come.

 Terraform scripts for deploying lambda for de-registering load balancer targets on FargateSpot interruption.